ApolloAuto/apollo/docs/04_CyberRT/CyberRT_FAQs.md

 - During years of development of autonomous driving technologies, we have learned a lot from our previous experience with Apollo.
-In autonomous driving scenarious, we need an effective centralized computing model, with demands for high performance, including high concurrency, low latency and high throughput。
+In autonomous driving scenarios, we need an effective centralized computing model, with demands for high performance, including high concurrency, low latency and high throughput。